kartoza/rir-dashboard/documentation/docs/tutorial/administrator_tutorial.md

 👨‍🏫 Go to **Indicator Management** and if you haven't already created the indicator you want to work with, start by doing that.
 Once the necessary indicator exists, click on the little **Settings** icon on the right-hand side of the indicator name.
 Select the **Create Harvester** option.
-Pick the type of harvester you would like to create from the drop-down Harvester (you will be presented with three options: 'API With Geogrphay Using Today's Date'; 'API With Geography And Date'; and
+Pick the type of harvester you would like to create from the drop-down Harvester (you will be presented with three options: 'API With Geography Using Today's Date'; 'API With Geography And Date'; and
 'Harvested Using Exposed API By External Client').
 The first two options are for the harvester and the third one is for the ingestor.
-For the 'API With Geogrphay Using Today's Date' and 'API With Geography And Date' options,  fill in the Attributes portion of the form and then a popup window with a list of keys will appear; **drag** the green labels to their corresponding criteria.
+For the 'API With Geography Using Today's Date' and 'API With Geography And Date' options,  fill in the Attributes portion of the form and then a popup window with a list of keys will appear; **drag** the green labels to their corresponding criteria.
 Select **Harvest Now**.
 You can scroll down to the log to see if your harvest is running in the background.
 Go to **Indicator Management** and click on the little settings icon that you just created a harvester for and select **Value Manager Map** to view your progress.